kamphuisem/gitleaks-workshop/1-about-gitleaks/README.md

 Open the file and try to make some sense of the regex and the rule options.

 ### Tip
-Take the regex to a regex-testing application like RegexHero and see if you can create some input which will cause the regex to recognize the input as a secret.
+Take the regex from the gitleaks.toml file to a regex-testing application (like RegexHero) and see if you can create some input which will cause the regex to find a match (i.e. recognize a secret).